roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 #### String Interpolation using f-Strings

-One fancy thing that Python has had much longer than JavaScript is nice syntax for string interpolation, or injecting expressions into strings.
+One fancy thing that Python has had much longer than JavaScript is a nice syntax for string interpolation, or injecting expressions into strings.

 While we can always use the concatenation operators above, these get ugly when too many of them appear in a string.
 Instead, we can use syntax similar to what was introduced in ES6 with string template literals.
-You just need to remember to add an "f" before the string:
+You just need to remember to add an `f` before the string:

 ```python
 state = "Hawaii"